NOTE: click here for the companion R-script for this lecture.

 # What happens when you try to use a discrete distribution?

-Building a data simulation model
+Building a data generating model

 Your data simulation model could be as simple as the random numbers you were just generating.
-For example, we could make an assumption that our sample data were independently generated from a random Poisson process with constant mean (\(\lambda\)).
+For example, we could make an assumption that our sample data were independently generated from a random Poisson process with constant mean (\(\lambda\)):

 In general, our simulation models will comprise both deterministic and stochastic components.